 Illinois Automotive Vocational Schools Jump-Start Careers

 The federal government reports that opportunities in the automotive technician and repair professions will be very good over the next decade, especially for people who have completed technical training programs.
-In Illinois, trade schools that specialize in automotive and diesel technical training can put you under the hood and into steady earnings in less than a year.
+In Illinois, trade schools that specialize in automotive and diesel technical training can put you under the hood and into steady earnings more quickly than other routes.

 In the Chicago land area, vocational automotive schools offer extensive hands-on training in a working garage setting.
 One local school offers training in a facility with more than a dozen repair bays and nine drive-in classrooms.

 You can earn a diploma or Associate of Applied Science degree with a specialization in automotive technology.
 Graduates are prepared for entry-level work on cars and medium/heavy trucks, with expertise in drive trains, engines, brake systems, electrical systems, transmissions, computer-control systems, passenger restraint devices, fuel injection, and hydraulics.
 You'll receive expert training in engine diagnostic procedures on both foreign and domestic makes and learn how to compile damage estimates, perform collision repair, and refinish paint.